path — addressing (L4)

 class path_t

-A parsed, canonical path: the PATH-TLV payload bytes (NAME children) plus the optional field_path_t tail.
+A parsed, canonical path: the PATH-TLV payload bytes (packed records) plus the optional field_path_t tail.
 The payload bytes are the vertex-map key.

 Dispatch keys on the parsed bytes (key), never the string form — parse once, hold the value, and every read/write compares bytes (docs/reference/02 §dispatch).